stellarvector/blog/README.md

 ## Adding a writeup

-When adding a writeup, please use the included `sv-commands.sh` and the function `sv-add-writeup` in it to generate the writeup template.
+When adding a writeup, please use the included `blog.py` script to generate the writeup template.

 Usage:

-1. `source ./sv-commands.sh`
+1. `python3 blog.py`
-2. `sv-add-writer` (if you haven't done this yet previously)
+2. choose `1` to add a writer profile (if you haven't done this yet previously)
 3. Enter the information requested in the prompts
-4. `sv-add-writeup`
+4. choose `2`
 5. Enter the information requested in the prompts
-6. Edit ONLY the file the output points you to or the assets directory
+6. Edit ONLY the file the output points you to and the assets directory for images/attachments
 7. Submit a PR to the repo
 8. We thank you for your contribution!!!